 1. How do you decide where to put your raised beds?

-Before you decide where to locate your bed, think about what you hope to grow.
+If you’re wondering where to place raised garden beds, begin by thinking about what you hope to grow.
 Most vegetables need at least six hours of sunlight each day–and more is often better.
 Leafier plants like Swiss chard, lettuce, and spinach will grow with less than six hours of sunlight, or some dappled shade throughout the day, but their growth will be slower.
 Other crops need all that sunlight to thrive.

 Once you’ve established what you want to grow, choose a spot for your beds based on the hours of sunlight needed.
 You can figure this out with a sunlight calculator or a cell phone app like Sunseeker or Lumos.
 In most cases, orienting your beds east to west–and planting tall plants at the back–means your crops won’t be in the shade of anything next to them.